 Sciatica vs Piriformis Syndrome Explained | El Paso, TX.

-What Is Pirifomis Syndrome?
+What Is Piriformis Syndrome?

-Piriformis syndrome is a condition in which the piriformis muscle, found in the buttock region from the upper femur bone to the edge of the sacrum, or the pelvic bone below the lumbar spine, contracts and spasms causing pain and tightness as well as tingling and numbness.
+Piriformis syndrome is a condition in which the piriformis muscle, found in the buttock region from the upper femur bone to the edge of the sacrum or the pelvic bone below the lumbar spine, contracts, and spasms, causing pain and tightness as well as tingling and numbness.
 The symptoms of piriformis syndrome are very similar and are often closely associated with sciatica.
 In some cases, the condition actually causes sciatic nerve irritation.
 Because the sciatic nerve runs underneath or through the middle of the piriformis muscle, contraction or inflammation of the tissues in this area may compress the sciatic nerve and develop sciatica symptoms.
-This is one of the main reasons when sciatica vs piriformis syndrome gets misdiagnosed.
+This is one of the main reasons when sciatica vs. piriformis syndrome gets misdiagnosed.

-Treatment When Sciatica vs Piriformis Syndrome
+Treatment When Sciatica vs. Piriformis Syndrome

 Treatment for piriformis syndrome entails decreasing the intensity of the piriformis muscle spasm that’s controlling the sciatic nerve.
-Trigger point therapy, massage therapy, ice, heat, electrical, and stretching are involved with the early stages of care.
+Trigger point therapy, massage therapy, ice, heat, electrical, and stretching are involved in the early stages of care.
 Deep massage therapy is not advised in the first phases of piriformis syndrome.
 Some of the pain may be relieved during the therapy, but individuals experience worsening symptoms the following day.
-After the piriformis muscle is worked deeply it might relax for a short time period before it goes to a bigger spasm, further worsening the gastrointestinal pain.
+After the piriformis muscle is worked deeply, it might relax for a short time period before it goes to a bigger spasm, further worsening the gastrointestinal pain.